 CNMs are licensed to practice in all 50 states, the District of Columbia and the Territories.
 In 25 states and the District of Columbia they have been given full practice authority under state law or regulation, meaning that they are not required to enter into a formal or legalistic supervisory or collaborative relationship with a physician.
-CNMs are often the major provider of obstetric services in the CAHs where they work.
-For example, the member of our association who approached me on this topic reported that in her CAH, CNMs attend 80% of all births and that the obstetrician who works with them sees the review of records as an unnecessary administrative burden that detracts from her ability to spend time caring for patients.
+CNMs are often the major provider of obstetric services in the CAHs where they work and obstetricians who works with them reportedly see the review of all inpatient records as an unnecessary administrative burden that detracts from their ability to spend time caring for patients.